yingjerkao/uni10/uni10/README.txt

 Known issues:

-1. Builds on Mac OS X give wrong results.
-2. Failure to find MKL in some cases.
+1. Failure to find MKL in some cases.